edgedb/easy-edgedb/chapter14/index.md

 };
 ```

-Dracula's vampire slaves have a random strength property so the query output will look different on your end, but it will be similar to the output below.
+The `strength` property of Dracula's vampire slaves is determined randomly so the query output will look different on your end, but it will be similar to the output below.
 You can see that the `MinorVampire` types that Dracula controls are significantly stronger when he concentrates to control them as directly as possible.

 ```
 {